 Our priorities should be strengthening the weakest links in all matters of our existence.

 The Coronavirus Pandemic crosses every established geological border and every facet of every culture on the planet without restriction.
 Never favoring or discriminating against anyone.

-The Coronavirus Pandemic proves that countries with the most powerful military weapons, the greatest wealth, the most leading-edge technology, the best education, infrastructure, and religious ideology can be equally affected.
+The Coronavirus Pandemic proves that countries with the most powerful military weapons, the greatest wealth, the most leading-edge technology, and the best education, infrastructure, and religious ideology can be equally affected.

-It never even crossed their minds to require businesses seeking aide to contribute to the recovery effort.
+It never even crossed their minds to require businesses seeking aid to contribute to the recovery effort.
 My government had to turn around and try to coax businesses to retool and manufacture the tools needed to combat the Coronavirus Pandemic.

 The United States government had public and private resources readily available to apply to save lives.
-We could have easily retooled and repurpose factories and infrastructure to serve the common good but did so at a painfully slow pace.
+We could have easily retooled and repurposed factories and infrastructure to serve the common good but did so at a painfully slow pace.